anuragco/Taptap-lightning-fast-command-line-tool-for-Deployment/README.md

 # Taptap CLI

-> A lightning-fast, secure command-line tool for deploying static web projects with built-in authentication and zero configuration hassle.
+> A lightning-fast, secure command-line tool for deploying static web projects with built-in authentication, zero configuration hassle, and now featuring an intelligent AI Agent for automatic project generation.

 ## 🚀 Overview

 Taptap CLI revolutionizes the deployment experience for front-end developers, students, and teams working on static web projects.
 Deploy your HTML, CSS, and JavaScript applications to production-ready URLs in seconds, not minutes.
+Now with the power of AI, you can generate complete web projects from a single text prompt.

-With intelligent project detection, secure user authentication, automated deployment pipelines, and custom domain naming, Taptap CLI transforms complex deployment workflows into a single command experience.
+With intelligent project detection, secure user authentication, automated deployment pipelines, custom domain naming, and our revolutionary AI Agent, Taptap CLI transforms complex development and deployment workflows into a single command experience.

 ## ✨ Key Features

+- **🤖 AI-Powered Project Generation** - Create complete web projects from simple text prompts
 - **🔐 Enhanced Security** - Streamlined authentication with internal user ID management
 - **🎯 Custom Project Names** - Control your deployment URLs with the `--domain` flag
 - **⚡ Lightning Fast** - Deploy in seconds with optimized compression and transfer